+The unit of certification should have a system to improve practices in line with new information and techniques, and a mechanism for disseminating this information throughout the workforce.

+The unit of certification could use the aforementioned indicators as communication tools with its stakeholders, if it is considered relevant and complementary to what is established in Criteria 3.4 and 4.3, examples include: company sustainability (economic, environmental and social) reports.

+For smallholders, there should be systematic guidance and training for continuous improvement.

+3.3 Mechanisms to check implementation could include documentation of managements ystems and internal control procedures (see Criterion 2.1).

+The unit of certification, while working with third party suppliers of FFB on traceability and legality, should use such opportunities to distribute suitable information on BMPs.

+The 2018 FEDEPALMA SOP preparation manual is a recommended reference:

+(http://web.fedepalma.org/sites/default/files/files/Cenipalma/Informe-de-labores-2018/LIBRO-POE-FINAL LOGOS-CONVENIO.pdf)

-Criterion (ne w) Guidance 3.2 (Continued) The unit of certification should have a system to improve practices in line with new information and techniques, and a mechanism for disseminating this information throughout the workforce.
-The unit of certification could use the aforementioned indicators, as communication tools with its stakeholders, if it is considered relevant and complementary to what is established in criteria 3.4 and 4.3, examples: Sustainability Reports of the companies (economic, environmental and Social) Forsmallholders, there should be systematic guidance and training for continuous improvement.
-3.3 Mechanismstocheck implementation could include documentation of management systems and internal control procedures (see Criterion 2.1).
-The unit of certification, while working with third party suppliers of FFB on traceability and legality, should use the opportunity to distribute suitable information on BMPs.
-The manual for the preparation of FEDEPALMA SOP 2018 is recommended (http://web.fedepalma.org/sites/default/files/files/Cenipalma/Informe-de-labores-2018/LIBRO-POE-FINAL LOGOS- CONVENIO.pdf) 3.4 The terms of reference of the SEIA should be defined and communicated to the relevant stakeholders, such as: indigenous 0.4 peoples and local communities, governing entities, social and environmental NGOs, collaborators and suppliers (see criterion guide 1.1), ensuring a participatory methodology.
-Ideally, the SEIA should be carried out by accredited independent experts without conflict of interest and with professional skills such as academic training, experience in similar studies and verifiable skills, preferably with knowledge of the cultural context; in order to ensure an objective and transparent process.
-The assessment (SEIA) should include, but is not limited to: 1.
-Assessment of the socio-environmental impacts of the impacts of all major planned activities, including land clearing, planting, replanting, transportation of fresh fruit from plantations to processing plants, uses of domestic water in processing plants and plantations, pesticide and fertilizer use, mill operations, roads, drainage and irrigation systems and other infrastructure 2.
-Assessment of the impacts on HCVs, biodiversity and RTE species, including beyond the boundaries of the Unit of certification, such as the broader landscape or at the basin level, and any measures for the conservation and/or enhancement of these uicse
+The terms of reference of the SEIA should be defined and communicated to the relevant stakeholders, such as: indigenous peoples and local communities, governing entities, social and environmental NGOs, collaborators and suppliers (see guidance for Criterion 1.1), ensuring a participatory process.
+Ideally, the SEIA should be carried out by accredited independent experts without conflicts of interest and with appropriate professional skills such as academic training, experience in similar studies and verifiable skills, preferably with knowledge of the cultural context; in order to ensure an objective and transparent process.
+The SEIA should include, but is not limited to:

+- Assessment of the socio-environmental impacts of all major planned activities, including land clearing, planting, replanting, transportation of fresh fruit from plantations to processing plants, use of water in domestic areas, processing plants and plantations, pesticide and fertiliser use, mill operations, roads, drainage and irrigation systems and other infrastructure - Assessment of the impacts on HCVs, biodiversity, conservation areas like protected areas, areas with special protections, RAMSAR areas, and RTE species, including beyond the boundaries of the unit of certification, such

-- Assessment of the potential effects on adjacent natural ecosystems of planned developments, including whether development or expansion will increase pressure on nearby natural ecosystems, taking as reference the results and management plans of the respective HCV and HCS studies. - 4.
-Identification of watercourses and wetlands and assessment of potential effects on hydrology and land subsidence of planned developments, considering the broader landscape and integrated watershed management, using national hydrographic maps as support.
-Measures should be planned and implemented to maintain the quantity, quality and access to water and land resources considering the results and management plans of the respective HCV and HCS studies. - Baseline soil surveys and topographic information, including the identification of steep terrain, marginal and fragile soils, areas prone to erosion, degradation, subsidence, and flooding (criterion 7.6). - Analysis of the type of land to be used (forest, degraded forest, peatlands, other crops, cleared land as paddocks) based on the Analysis of Land Use Change. - 7.
+- as the broader landscape or at the watershed level, and any measures for the conservation and/or enhancement of these - Assessment of the potential effects of planned developments on adjacent natural ecosystems, including whether development or expansion will increase pressure on nearby natural ecosystems, taking as reference the results of the respective HCV and HCS studies and respective management plans - 4.
+Identification of watercourses and wetlands and assessment of potential effects on hydrology and land subsidence of planned developments, considering the broader landscape and integrated watershed management, using national hydrographic maps as support: measures should be planned and implemented to maintain the quantity, quality and access to water and land resources considering the results and management plans of the respective HCV and HCS studies - 5.
+Baseline soil surveys and topographic information, including the identification of steep terrain, marginal and fragile soils, areas prone to erosion, degradation, subsidence, and flooding (Criterion 7.6) - 6.
+Analysis of the type of land to be used (forest, degraded forest, peatlands, other crop production, cleared land as pasture) based on the Land Use Change Analysis - 7.
 Assessment of land ownership and user rights